-Many baseball historians consider Johnny Bench to be the best catcher ever to play the game.
+Many baseball historians consider Johnny Bench the best catcher to play the game.
 And honestly, it’s pretty difficult to argue against that.
 Ideally, his ’68 or ’69 card is an ideal HoF sports card investment option for those looking for safety with a good return.

-We’ve seen a lot of great catchers come and go since, but very few have had the staying power of Bench and Fisk.
-They also split time at other positions and were therefore not actual true catchers.
+We’ve seen many great catchers come and go since, but very few have had the staying power of Bench and Fisk.
+They also split time at other positions and were not actual authentic catchers.

-On defense, Bench was a ten-time Gold Glove Award winner who skillfully handled pitching staffs, was an expert in pitch framing well before there was a term for it, and possessed a very strong, accurate throwing arm.
+On defense, Bench was a ten-time Gold Glove Award winner who skillfully handled pitching staffs, was an expert in pitch framing well before there was a term for it, and possessed a powerful, accurate throwing arm.